rasmusvhansen/course-react/README.md

 ## Slides

 Slides with links etc. can be found in `slides/index.html` just open the file in a browser and it should work.

+## Cheatsheet

+The react docs are awesome, take a look at them: https://react.dev/learn

+For TypeScript specific gotchas I have created a short [cheatsheet](./CHEATSHEET.md)